If we do not speak for ourselves,

 but genocide.

-COLUMBUS THROUGH NATIVE EYES
+COLUMBUS THROUGH

 “Columbus through Native Eyes” as a multimedia exhibit reads the diary against the grain, refusing the familiar narrative of salvation and civilizing mission.
 Instead, it places Columbus’s own words—his visions of conquest, servitude, and limitless extraction—into generational view, carrying them forward through time into the tourism industry, the climate crisis, and the sargassum now massing along our coasts.
 History is not static.
 How we read it has consequences for the living.